 Our extensive research found that in the UK, active leisure employers are advertising their roles with an average salary of around £25,500.
-However, it’s important to note that some of these positions were advertised as self-employed roles where following an introductory period, you’d be required to rent the facilities to train their members.
+However, it’s important to note that some of these positions were advertised as self-employed roles where you’d be required to rent the facilities to train their members.

 We’ve also broken these salaries down by the major cities and it’s clear to see the wealth of opportunities that are available throughout the country:

-Read our comprehensive guide to find out more about the pay and salary of personal trainers working in the UK health and fitness sector.
+Read our comprehensive guide to find out more about how much you can earn as a personal trainer working in the UK health and fitness sector.

-The majority of personal trainer jobs being advertised are what you might call ‘traditional’, so working on the gym floor with a mix other responsibility like membership sales, cleaning and covering group exercise classes.
+The majority of personal trainer jobs being advertised are what you might call ‘traditional’ – working on the gym floor with a mix of other responsibilities on top of training your clients, like membership sales, cleaning equipment, and covering group exercise classes.
 There are however a couple of other opportunities well worth considering for qualified personal trainers.

-Some of the UK’s most well-known personal trainers have found great success by first establishing themselves on the gym floor, then branching out with online personal training services.
+Some of the UK’s most well-known personal trainers have found great success by first establishing themselves on the gym floor, before branching out to the next level with online personal training services.